-Jet Fuel Hybrid Weed Strain Now available at Bulk Buddy’s Online Dispensary
+Jet Fuel Sativa Dominant Hybrid Weed Strain is Now available at Bulk Buddy’s Curated Online Dispensary From Canada.

 Jet Fuel from Bulk Buddy is a pungent sativa-leaning hybrid whose aggressive name serves as a fairly accurate description of its fast-paced sativa high.
 This strain is a cross between super-sticky Aspen OG and Skunk-derived High Country Diesel, both pungent varieties themselves.
 Also known as G6, it was created by Colorado-based breeders 303 Seeds.

 Jet Fuel’s cerebral intensity is well suited to situations that call for deep creative thinking and problem-solving.
 It has a THC content that ranges from 25% to 29%.

 Buds of Jet Fuel are marked by medium-sized flowers that taper down into almost conical shapes.
 The bud structure is more sativa than indica, with relatively light and fluffy leaves that tear away easily from central stems.
 The leaves themselves are an earthy brownish-green, while the pistils range from orange to rarely-seen shades of maroon and red.
 When properly cured, flowers of Jet Fuel are covered in trichomes and leave behind a sticky resin when handled.
 This strain’s name doesn’t only account for its energetic nature, it’s also a reference to the sweet tang of gasoline that wafts from the flowers.
 Like parent strain High Country Diesel, Jet Fuel packs a fuel-like chemical punch.
 Grinding or burning the sticky flowers gives off a whiff of pine as well, calling to mind Jet Fuel’s OG Kush lineage.
-As with many other Sativa’s, the smoke generated by this strain is smooth, although the skunky diesel aftertaste may leave many smokers reaching for a glass of water.
+As with many other Sativa, the smoke generated by this strain is smooth, although the skunky diesel aftertaste may leave many smokers reaching for a glass of water.
 This pungent flower may not be the best choice for those looking to keep their consumption discreet.